meinaart/cypress-plugin-snapshots/README.md

     "prettier": true,                // Enable `prettier` for formatting HTML before comparison "imageConfig": {
-      "createDiffImage": true,       // Should a "diff image" be created, can be disabled for performance "threshold": 0.01,             // Amount in pixels or percentage before snapshot image is invalid "thresholdType": "percent"     // Can be either "pixels" or "percent" },
+      "createDiffImage": true,       // Should a "diff image" be created, can be disabled for performance "resizeDevicePixelRatio": true,// Resize image to base resolution when Cypress is running on high DPI screen, `cypress run` always runs on base resolution
+      "threshold": 0.01,             // Amount in pixels or percentage before snapshot image is invalid "thresholdType": "percent"     // Can be either "pixels" or "percent" },